SS Donegal

-SS Donegal was a Midland Railway passenger ferry that served in the First World War as an ambulance ship.
+HMHS Donegal was a Midland Railway passenger ferry that served in the First World War as a hospital ship.
 She was completed in 1904 and sunk by enemy action in April 1917.

 Building and peacetime service

-In 1897–1903 the Midland Railway of England had Heysham Port on the coast of Lancashire built as a terminal for ferries to and from Ireland.
+From 1897 to 1903 the Midland Railway of England had Heysham Port on the coast of Lancashire built as a terminal for ferries to and from Ireland.
 In 1903 the Midland established its interest in Ireland by buying the Belfast and Northern Counties Railway.

-In 1904 the Midland took delivery of a pair of new passenger ferries from Clydeside shipyards in Glasgow to work between Heysham Port and Belfast Harbour.
+In 1904 the Midland took delivery of a pair of new passenger ferries from Clydeside shipyards in Glasgow and Greenock to work between Heysham Port and Belfast Harbour.
 They came from different builders but they were sister ships: Antrim built by John Brown & Company of Clydebank, and Donegal built by Caird & Company of Greenock.

-Donegal had a triple-expansion steam engine rated at 386 NHP, giving her a speed of 13 kn.
-She and Antrim worked between Heysham and Belfast from 1904 until they were requisitioned for UK Government service in the First World War.
+Donegal had a triple-expansion steam engine rated at 386 nominal horsepower, giving her a speed of 13 kn.
+She and Antrim worked between Heysham and Belfast from 1904 until they were requisitioned for government service in the First World War.